Anonymousssssh/f1-lap-time-predictor/README.md

 first included tire_age² in Linear Regression, its RMSE actually got *worse* (1089 vs. 906 baseline).

-  Investigating and researching this, I identified the likely cause as **multicollinearity**: tire_age and tire_age² are mathematically derived from each other, and linear models can struggle to assign stable coefficients to two highly correlated inputs.
+-Investigating and researching this, I identified the likely cause as **multicollinearity**: tire_age and tire_age² are mathematically derived from each other, and linear models can struggle to assign stable coefficients to two highly correlated inputs.
 Random Forest doesn't have this problem, since it splits on features independently rather than solving a linear equation.
-So for my final comparison, I removed *tire_age²* specifically from Linear Regression's feature set (keeping just tire_age) while retaining it for Random Forest.
+-So for my final comparison, I removed *tire_age²* specifically from Linear Regression's feature set (keeping just tire_age) while retaining it for Random Forest.
 This isn't cherry-picking the features that make each model look best, it's an intentional choice based on a real property of how each algorithm handles